Choose the Best Option For You

 - Use this item to restock your Live Ladybug Land.

-- This product comes with a shipping tube of 15 to 20 ladybug larvae, food and complete instructions ONLY.
+- This product comes with a shipping tube of 10 to 12 ladybug larvae (numbers may vary), food and complete instructions ONLY.

 - In depth Live Ladybug Land Instructions are available here.